Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 Baylor Stats and Trends

-- Baylor's games this season have gone over the total in two out of three opportunities (66.7%).
+- Baylor's games this season have hit the over two times in three opportunities (66.7%).

-- When Baylor records more than 13.3 points, it is 2-1 against the spread and 3-0 overall.
+- Baylor is 2-1 against the spread and 3-0 overall when the team notches more than 13.3 points.

-- In games that Baylor piles up over 192.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Baylor piles up more than 192.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- This season the Bears have turned the ball over three times, while the Cyclones have forced 3 turnovers.
+- The Bears have three turnovers this season, equal to the number of takeaways for the Cyclones.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.